swisspost/container_day_ict_campus/beginner/webserver/README.md

 - exposes port 8080

 Then build the dockerfile to an image named `webserver:latest` and run it so that [http://localhost:8080](http://localhost:8080) displays your simple HTML page.

+## Bonus

+What if instead of our static `index.html` you would add your self-made webpage from the web module into the container?

 ## Solution